-Also known as rat kangaroos.
-These small, nocturnal marsupials are endemic to Australia and were once widespread throughout the country.
+These small, nocturnal marsupials are only found in Australia and were once widespread.

-Bettongs belong to the same family as potoroos and the now extinct Desert Rat-kangaroo.
+Also known as rat kangaroos, Bettongs belong to the same family as potoroos and the now extinct Desert Rat-kangaroo.

 A bettong is about the size of a rabbit, with body length ranging from 30cm to 38cm among species.
 All bettongs have long tails, roughly equal to body length.